REGISTRATION NOW CLOSED

 Costs and environmental impacts associated with invasive species have been increasing dramatically in recent years.
 The annual cost to the GB economy is at least £1.7 billion; with Japanese Knotweed alone estimated to account for £166 million of that total.
 Associated with the economic impact there is the potential for significant disruption to habitats and ecosystems; coupled with social impacts in terms of human health and nuisance.

-Building on The Great Britain Invasive Non-Native Species Strategy (2015), this webinar will discuss recent updates and approaches to invasive species risk assessment and management.
+This webinar will give an overview of relevant legislation and will discuss recent updates and approaches to invasive species risk assessment and management supported by case studies.

 This webinar will provide an opportunity to: